microsoft/vscode-docs/docs/cpp/cpp-debug.md

 ---
 Order: 5
-Area: languages
+Area: cpp
-TOCTitle: C++
+TOCTitle: Debugging
 ContentId: 9150091A-6F3A-46B9-881B-B8FD788FA705
-PageTitle: Debug C++ code in Visual Studio Code
+PageTitle: Debug C++ in Visual Studio Code
 DateApproved: 07/25/2019
 MetaDescription: How to debug C++ programs in Visual Studio Code.
 ---

-## Debug C++ code in Visual Studio Code
+# Debug C++ in Visual Studio Code

 After you have set up the basics of your debugging environment as specified in the configuration tutorials for each target compiler/platform, you can learn more details about debugging C/C++ in this section.

-VS Code supports the following debuggers for C/C++ depending on the operating system you are using:
+Visual Studio Code supports the following debuggers for C/C++ depending on the operating system you are using:

 * **Linux**: GDB
 * **macOS**: LLDB or GDB
 * **Windows**: the Visual Studio Windows Debugger or GDB (using Cygwin or MinGW)

-### Windows Debugging with GDB
+## Windows Debugging with GDB

 You can debug Windows applications created using Cygwin or MinGW by using VS Code.
 To use Cygwin or MinGW debugging features, the debugger path must be set manually in the launch configuration (`launch.json`).
 To debug your Cygwin or MinGW application, add the `miDebuggerPath` property and set its value to the location of the corresponding gdb.exe for your Cygwin or MinGW environment.